eugabrielsilva/eugabrielsilva/README.md

 My name is Gabriel, a brazilian web developer and technology enthusiast.
 I'm a System Analysis and Development degree and postgraduate degree in Software Engineering, with experience in web-related projects.

 Welcome to my GitHub!
-Feel free to explore some of my projects and get in touch if you have any questions!
+Feel free to explore some of my projects and get in touch if you have any questions.

 ### My main projects
 - [Glowie Framework](https://github.com/glowieframework) - A powerful and lightweight PHP MVC framework for developing applications and dynamic websites.